cloudmesh/useful-introduction_to_cloud-2015/docs/source/hpc/index.rst

 resource bounded properties.
 You may have to experiment with the parameters.
 To identify the number of servers and cores available please see Tables :ref:`t-clusters` and :ref:`t-clusters-details`.
-For example, India, and Sierra have 8 cores per node, thus 4 servers would provide you access to 32 processing units.
+For example, India has 8 cores per node, thus 4 servers would provide you access to 32 processing units.

 Often you may just want to have the stdout and stderr in one file,